theGreen-Coder/MCTB/GSoC25.md

 - Divergent Thinking Multimodal Test
     - The name of this repo is called **Multimodal** Creative Thinking Benchmark.
 Divergent thinking should not only be evaluated through text, it should also evaluated using visual and auditive components.
 However, due to time constraints that was not possible.
 - Evaluation and implementation of other popular open-source LLMs (Llama 3, Vicuna, DeepSeek, etc.)
-- Proper integration of AUT into the creative divergent tests
+- More robust integration of AUT into the creative divergent tests
-    - AUT is semi-integrated, but full integration of GPT-5 as a judge requires more work
+    - AUT is semi-integrated, but full integration of GPT-5/Gemini-Pro as a judge requires more work
 - General refactoring of the JSON export format
     - There is some major discrepancies between how results from DAT, HardDAT, DSI, and SDAT are exported.
 A common saving structure would reduce bugs and make it easier to visualize the results.